 Notes:

-Cases to represent the maximum expected load during the season.
+Case to represent the maximum expected load during the season.

-Cases to represent maximum expected load during month of transmission in-service date.

-Cases to represent lowest load on same day as the corresponding seasonal case (not a minimum case).
+Case to represent lowest load on same day as the corresponding seasonal case (not a minimum case).
 For example, (YR) FAL2 case represents the lowest load on the same day as the (YR) FAL1 case.

-Case to represent the absolute minimum load expected for the year.
+Case to represent the absolute minimum load (“MIN”) expected for the year.

-Case to represent a high renewable generation dispatch and absolute minimum load expected for the year.
+Case to represent a high renewable generation dispatch and absolute minimum load (“HRML”) expected for the year.

+Case to represent generation and load conditions expected at the time of the peak Net Load (“PNL”) for the year.
+These cases shall use most recent Capacity, Demand and Reserves (CDR) Report; the total load shall be the load at the Peak Net Load Hour in the given year and the given season, as shown on the “Summer Summary” tab.
+The total load shall be adjusted to account for transmission losses using a typical transmission loss factor.
+Load shall be allocated to each TDSP using the load share ratios from the most recent “ERCOT Four Coincident Peak Calculations” report.

 3.2.1 Updates